No products in the cart.

 Every part of this project is kid-friendly (except for maybe the cutting depending on age, because you’ll need to use some sharper scissors).
 It’s super fun for kids who want to pick their own colors and patterns and is great practice for cutting, tying, and pattern-planning.
 My favorite part?
 This garland can be reused for any special occasion!

-More quick holiday DIYs your kids can help make
+More handmade holiday crafts your kids can help create…

 - Our watercolor peace and love paper wreath is an annual holiday favorite and one of our most shared posts EVER.
 You’ll fall in love with these retro wreaths that celebrate the spirit of the season with some low-key watercoloring.